A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Discussion

 \section{Discussion}

-In this paper, we have introduced a flexible empirical Bayes method for analyzing count data observed on many units across multiple conditions, and for identifying differences in the underlying mean parameters across conditions while taking account of different patterns of effects across conditions.
-Our methods extend the mash framework \citep{urbut2019flexible} for Gaussian data to allow analysis of Poisson data by exploiting a Gaussian variational approximation.
-Our work was motivated by DE analysis in scRNA-seq across multiple conditions, but the model is not specific to scRNA-seq data and could also be useful in other settings.
+In this paper, we have introduced a flexible empirical Bayes method, ``Poisson mash'', for analyzing count data from many features (e.g., genes) observed in multiple conditions (e.g., treatments).
+It estimates differences in the underlying mean parameters while accounting for different patterns of effects across conditions.
+Our methods extend the mash framework \citep{urbut2019flexible} to analysis of Poisson data.
+Our work was motivated by differential expression analysis of multi-condition scRNA-seq data, but the model is not specific to scRNA-seq data and could also be useful for multivariate count data in other settings.

-Although DE testing of RNA-seq data has been extensively studied, to the best of our knowledge, our work is the first that allows for arbitrary patterns of correlations across multiple conditions and exploits them to inform estimation and testing of multi-condition DE effects.
-Another important advantage of our empirical Bayes approach is that it yields posterior distributions for the model parameters, which can be used to compute estimates of LFC relative to any reference level (such as median across conditions) together with measures of uncertainty.
-Also, our approach can account for over-dispersion of count data and capture unwanted variation that could confound DE analysis.
-Compared to existing methods, our approach achieves substantial improvement in terms of identification and estimation of DE effects, as demonstrated through simulation studies and application to the motivating scRNA-seq data set.
+Although differential expression analysis of scRNA-seq data has been extensively studied, to the best of our knowledge our work is the first that allows for arbitrary patterns of correlation across multiple conditions, and uses these patterns to inform estimation and testing of multi-condition differential expression.
+Our approach can account for overdispersion of count data and unwanted variation.
+Compared to existing methods, our approach achieves substantial improvement in identifying and estimating expression differences.
+Another advantage of our empirical Bayes approach is that it yields posterior distributions for the effects, which can be used to estimate LFCs with respect to an arbitrary reference point such as the median across conditions.
+The posterior distributions can also be used to calculate the probability that an expression difference is larger than $\delta$, where $\delta > 0$ is some chosen LFC threshold.
+For example, $\delta$ might be an LFC considered to be ``biologically meaningful'' \citep{bochkina2007tail, treat}.
+This probability can be computed by Monte Carlo simulation.

+To fit the Poisson mash model, we used variational approximation techniques to obtain tractable and scalable computations.
+This approach involves approximating the true posterior of $\bm{\beta}_j$, which does not have a closed form, by a mixture of multivariate Gaussians.
+We made no other approximations.
+In particular, we did not use a ``mean field'' approximation that makes conditional independence assumptions.
+Such conditional independence assumptions often do not hold in practice, and the mean field approximations are known to generally underestimate uncertainty in posterior distributions \citep{blei2017variational}.
+The approximate posteriors in Poisson mash are expected to be accurate so long as a mixture of Gaussians is a good fit for the true posterior.